BIMA’s Treasure Trek

 Grab your galoshes and get ready to discover art where you least expect it in BIMA’s Treasure Trek: A Glass Float Seek & Keep!

 The orbs will be hidden in parks, on trails and beaches, and throughout public lands across Kitsap County.
 Never quite in plain sight, the floats could be behind a log, in a tree, in a hollowed-out stump, under a bush, or other spots that help camouflage the grapefruit-sized artworks.
-But there’s no need to go tromping around off-trail, these translucent treasures will always be about an arm’s reach from marked pathways.
+But there’s no need to go tromping around off-trail, these translucent treasures will always be about an arm’s reach from marked pathways or within public park limits!

 These glass orbs stamped with BIMA’s logo are created by Hilltop Artists, a Tacoma-based youth development arts non-profit.
 These young glassblowers will create 200 unique “floats” inspired by the glass fishing net floats used by Japanese fisherman.